 - If you have a Mac, the process for checking or updating a print driver is different.
 Please visit the Apple Support page for help and information on detecting problems with your printer.

-- Still not working?
+Still not working?
 There are other possible solutions, but they’re more technical and will most likely require more expertise.
-You may want to contact your IT staff for help in these situations.
+You may want to contact an IT professional for help in these situations.

 If your office relies on the printer for large print jobs, you may wish there was a way to speed things up a bit.
 Fortunately, for most business-class MFP’s, there is.
-By making a few simple changes, you can speed up the printing process – and possibly save on expensive resources at the same time.
+By making a few simple changes to the printer, you can speed up the printing process – and possibly save on expensive resources at the same time.

 Every printer experiences a paper jam once in awhile, but if your printer is jamming frequently it’s often a sign of a larger problem.
 Here are a few things to check: